THORNTON BURNS OWNERS INC owns or operates 2 buildings in New York City, totaling 262 units.

 Adjudicated DOB / ECB cases across this portfolio.
 Every ticket that went to adjudication — paid, dismissed, or defaulted.

 This landlord owns or manages 2 buildings across New York City.
-The portfolio sits above average on compliance for the city.
+The portfolio sits below average on compliance for the city.